tholman/the-indie-web/_posts/2015-09-11-meet-inspiring-online.md

 type: An Idea
 ---

-_For a while now Ive been condemplating creating an online space for sharing cool creative thigns online.
+_For a while now Ive been condemplating creating an online space for sharing cool creative things online.
 I'd been a part of the awesome [creative.js](http://creativejs.com) team, while we were active and really enjoyed everything that was happening there...
 I also have a little bit of writers block when I try to get anything down.
 I've tried to tackle this, and a few other things with this blog.
 Hear me out!_

 Actually, the little synopsis above doesn't nearly do this project justice.
 I'm trying to tackle a whole bunch of things here, let me list them out!